tbernacchi/terraform-gcp/README.md

-# Infra-todo-go-app GCP
+# Terraform GCP
-Infra to deploy a simple GTD Golang application that is backed by a Postgres database.
+Infra to deploy a simple Golang application on GKE that is backed by a Postgres database.

 # Instructions